russhwolf/multiplatform-settings/README.md

 ### Listeners

 Update listeners are available using an experimental API, only on Android, iOS, and macOS.
-These platforms are marked with the `ListenableSettings` interface, which includes `addListener()` and `removeListener()` methods.
+These platforms are marked with the `ObservableSettings` interface, which includes `addListener()` and `removeListener()` methods.

     val settingsListener: SettingsListener = settings.addListener(key) { ... }